What if invasive plants saved the planet?

 This process helps clean up natural environments and creates materials useful in medicine, pharmaceuticals, and industry.

-Claude Grison advocates forsustainable chemistry, a concept more ambitious than mere “green chemistry.”
+Claude Grison advocates forsustainable chemistry—an approach that goes beyond mere “green chemistry.”
 Her goal: a science that solves environmental problems rather than creating them.

 She advocates for asymbiotic economy capable of combining ecology, innovation, and viable economic activity.

-Her research has led to the creation of two CNRS-supported companies that transform scientific discoveries into practical applications: decontamination, metal recycling, and natural repellents inspired by plant communication.
+Her research has led to the creation of two CNRS-supported companies that transform scientific discoveries into practical applications: pollution remediation, metal recycling, and natural repellents inspired by plant communication.

 Claude Grison is a research director at the CNRS and director of the Laboratory of Bio-Inspired Chemistry and Ecological Innovations (ChimEco – CNRS/University of Montpellier).
 She has been a member of the Academy of Sciences since January 2025.
 Learn more on theAcademy of Sciences website.